PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 Story of an instrument plugin development
 =========================================

 In this tutorial, we will explain step by step the way to develop an `instrument plugin`__.
 It is a specific type of `plugin`__, that will allow you to control your device through PyMoDAQ.
-In the following, we may use the term *plugin* in order to ease the reading of the tutorial, but it will always actually refer to an *instrument plugin*.
+In the following, we may use the term *plugin* in quite a loosy way in order to ease the reading of the tutorial, but we will try to not be ambiguous.

 __ https://pymodaq.cnrs.fr/en/latest/developer_folder/instrument_plugins.html
 __ https://pymodaq.cnrs.fr/en/latest/glossary.html#term-Plugin